Creators & Roles

 There’s constant conflicts on the direction of humanity and where to go and especially accepting the rising movement of genetic modification of the gills humans and their offspring.

 Context: This is the arrival of Humanity in this new city.
-Writers explore the failed space experiment and the many of the millions who go to this new underwater.
+Writers explore the failed space experiment and the many of the millions who go to this new underwater city.

 Leaving The Surface of The Earth by Tim Malachy